citusdata/citus_docs/get_started/concepts.rst

 simultaneous connections it will open.
 The slow start behavior can be disabled entirely with :ref:`force_max_query_parallelization`.

-When a task finishes using a connection, the worker pool will hold the connection open for later.
+When a task finishes using a connection, the session pool will hold the connection open for later.
 Caching the connection avoids the overhead of connection reestablishment between coordinator and worker.
 However, each pool will hold no more than :ref:`max_cached_conns_per_worker` idle connections open at once, to limit idle connection resource usage in the worker.

+Finally, the setting :ref:`max_shared_pool_size` acts as a fail-safe.
+It limits the total connections per worker between all tasks.

+For recommendations about tuning these parameters to match your workload, see :ref:`connection_management`.